stephenh/stephenh.github.com/_posts/2014-02-08-di-thought-experiment.markdown

     }
 {: class="brush:java"}

-And now we also want to set the response Content-Type header:
+Oh, and now we also want to set the response Content-Type header:

     public void service(
         Writer w,